Geopolitics and IT strategy in Sweden: Choice of path for digital security

 How is the view on international IT collaborations changing?

-Swedish IT strategies are now rapidly shifting from globalized outsourcing to friendshoring, where collaborations with the EU and the Nordics are prioritized to reduce risks.
-Trust in the US remains strong but is surrounded by tough regulatory requirements, while partnerships with China are actively being phased out due to national security risks.
+Swedish IT strategies are now rapidly shifting from globalized outsourcing to friendshoring, where collaborations with the EU and the Nordic countries are prioritized to reduce risks.
+Trust in the US remains strong but is surrounded by tough regulatory requirements, while partnerships with China are being actively phased out due to national security risks.
+De-risking has become a key word in all boardrooms.

-| Region | Security risk | Regulatory Environment | Swedish Strategic Orientation |
+| Region | Security risk | Regulatory environment | Swedish strategic direction |

 | EU & Nordic countries | Low | High (GDPR, NIS2, AI Act) | Maximum integration and investment in common infrastructure. |

-| USA | Means | Complex (Cloud Act vs EU laws) | Continued strong technology partnership but with requirements for local data storage. |
+| USA | Means | Complex (CLOUD Act vs EU laws) | Continued technology partnership but with requirements for local data storage. |

-| China & Russia | Very High | Impenetrable/Hostile | Active de-risking, phasing out of hardware and software. |
+| China, Iran & Russia | Very high | Impenetrable/Hostile | Active de-risking and phasing out of technology. |

-What are the critical steps for a resilient IT strategy?
+Critical steps for a resilient IT strategy

 - Conduct a geopolitical risk analysis: Map all software vendors, cloud services, and hardware components to identify connections to high-risk countries.
 Proactively replace insecure components.